anmolkumarfromspn/Movie-Recommender-System/README.md

 ## Working

 Used NLTK, TFIDF Vectorizer, and Cosine Similarity to create this model.
+I didn't have movie posters in my data so I used a live movie poster fetching API using movie titles.
 Used Streamlit to build the frontend.
 Stored data and vectorizer using pickle module in python.